Afrazzzzzz/Automated-file-sorter/README.md

 - Scans the specified directory
 - Detects the file type of each file by its extension
 - Creates subfolders like `jpgfile`, `pdffile`, etc.
-- Moves the files into their respective folders
+- Moves the files into their respective folders.

+## Techniques Used

+- User Input & Path Normalization
+- File System Operations
+- File Extension Handling
+- File Organization
+- Cross-Platform Compatibility